 - Untapped markets: If the domestic market has become crowded, finding an untapped one that is a lot sparser can mean now is the best time to enter it.
 First-mover advantage avoids the threat of competition.

-- Climate advantages: There could be a real boom for your sector in a particular region that provides a great climate for entering the international market.
-Plus, certain countries may even encourage international business through government grants, lower taxes and more.
+- Climate advantages: There could be a real increase for your sector in a particular region that provides a great climate for entering the international market.
+Plus, certain countries may even encourage international business through government grants, lower taxes, and more.

 International Shipping Strategies

 It’s important to consider your budgets when planning international postage, as these costs will be much higher than domestically.
 However, you also need to make sure that international parcel delivery charges are affordable and attractive to potential customers in the new market.